IAKOBVS/jstring/README.md

 # jstring

-jstring is a dynamic string C library which aims to make string handling simple and efficient.
+jstring is a C string library which aims to make string manipulation simple and efficient.

 ## Features: